It Is Not Summer Until Some Poor Soul Gets Walloped On ’Holey Moley’

 This is a good question.
 Both parts of it.
 The first part is good because it is something that has vexed me, too.
 I can’t see why anyone would want to get into politics.
 I’ll go even further: I am suspicious of anyone who wants to hold elected office.
 It seems awful.
 And everyone you work with is awful.
 Wanting to be a politician, by choice, should automatically disqualify you from holding office.
 People should have to be dragged into Congress kicking and screaming.
 That’s the only way you know you can trust them.

-It’s more true for wealthy celebrities.
+It’s more true for celebrities.
 I’m glad they want to help, I guess, but what are we doing here?
 Why would anyone give up that life for politics?
 The Rock and Matthew McConaughey are both widely adored and fabulously wealthy.
 They don’t need this.
 It’s madness.
 Someone please tell them to stop.

 As to the second part, if I really have to choose, if there’s no way around it… I guess… hmm… I guess I’ll go with Helen Mirren.
 I know she’s British.
 I know this is a bad idea for a bunch of reasons.
 But I feel like, between the accent and the thing where she’s played a queen over half a dozen times in various projects, people would at least feel obligated to behave around her.
 That’s a start.